fbpx

 Aiming to find a substitute for an Etching Press that would provide quality printing for Intaglio plates, artist and professor Sheila Goloborotko discovered that printing with a caster resulted in similar results.
 During this session, she shares her findings and demonstrates this new-found technique.

-Artist Talk with Jennifer Anderson
+Artist Talk with Rashaun Rucker

 Printmaking and Its Influence on French Impressionism: Lecture by Daryl Howard